michael-shu/barrel_files/README.md

 ```bash
 npm run analyze
 ```
+> Make sure you change the imports directly in app/page.tsx, in order to update it as direct or barrel import

 Run build time test:

 ```bash
 npm run time-analyze
 ```
+> Change the 3rd argument in time-analyze to change the output file name

-> Ensure no other major processes are running to avoid skewing build time results.
+> Ensure no other major processes are running to avoid skewing build time results

 ## 📁 File Overview